United States Regiments & Batteries > Maine

 Battle of Chancellorsville

-The regiment missed the battle due to being under quarantine.
+The regiment missed the battle due to being under smallpox quarantine.
 Lieutenant Colonel Chamberlain pleaded with Brigadier General Daniel Butterfield to put the men into the fight and was refused.
 Chamberlain replied, “If we couldn’t do anything else we would give the Rebels the smallpox!”
-Instead, the regiment was assigned to guard duty on the telegraph line from headquarters to United States Ford, although Lt.
-Colonel Chamberlain joined the First Division for the fight and loses another horse shot from underneath him.
+Instead, the regiment was assigned to guard duty on the telegraph line from headquarters to United States Ford, although Lieutenant Colonel Chamberlain joined the First Division for the fight and lost another horse shot from underneath him.

 May 6 The regiment returned to camp in the night in a driving rainstorm as the army retreated back across the Rappahannock.

-May 20 Colonel Ames was promoted to brigadier general and given command of a brigade in the 11th Corps, and Lt.
-Colonel Chamberlain was promoted to colonel and took command of the Regiment.
-The regiment was reduced to around 400 men.
+May 20 Colonel Ames was promoted to brigadier general and given command of a brigade in the 11th Corps.
+Lieutenant Colonel Chamberlain was promoted to colonel and took command of the regiment, whose strength was around 400 men.

-May 23 About 120 three-year men from the 2nd Maine Infantry Regiment were transferred to the 20th at the end of the 2nd’s two-year service.
+May 23 About 120 three-year men from the 2nd Maine Infantry Regiment were transferred to the 20th at the end of the 2nd Infantry’s two-year enlistment.

 June 17 Aldie